DeepFriedCircuits/GenericRadialMenus/docs/Misc/HowToAssignA_PlayerController.md

 # How to assign a Custom Player Controller

+Changing the default `PlayerController` class requires a `GameMode`.
+If you don't know about the `GameMode` check out <a href="https://docs.unrealengine.com/en-US/Gameplay/Framework/GameMode" target="_blank">this page from the Unreal Engine documentation. </a>

-If you're unsure how to assign a custom player controller, make sure you've got a game mode assigned, and do the following:
+If you're still unsure how to assign a custom player controller, make sure you've got your game mode assigned, and do the following:

 Click the `Blueprints` tab on the main toolbar of the level editor.